 The Monitoring of Environment and Security in Africa (MESA) programme (2013-2018) is currently under implementation, building on the activities of the PUMA and AMESD projects.
 It will contribute to the Global Monitoring of Environment and Safety (GMES) initiative in Africa.
 In addition, the objectives of the MESA project are closely linked to the GFCS (see Chapter 3).
 The main objective of the MESA programme is to support African NHMSs in the development or strengthening of their capacity to deliver appropriate climate and weather information to decision-makers in their countries and regions.
-MESA particularly focuses on strengthening capacities for the use of EO information in Africa with an emphasis on climate and environment applications.
-The MESA programme is funded by the 10th European Development Fund (EDF) of the European Union, with a budget of €37 million.
-Beneficiaries of the MESA programme are 48 countries within five African regions, namely the Economic and Monetary Community of Central Africa (CEMAC), ECOWAS, IGAD, the Indian Ocean Commission (IOC) and the Southern African Development Community (SADC).
-The African Union Commission is the contracting authority of MESA.
+MESA particularly focuses on

-&lt;sup>29 These institutions include: The European Commission, the African Regional Economic Communities, the ACP Secretariat, the African Union Commission and the WMO.
+29 These institutions include: The European Commission, the African Regional Economic Communities, the ACP Secretariat, the African Union Commission and the WMO.

-&lt;sup>30 These six pilot projects are underway in the Democratic Republic of Congo, Kenya, Mauritius, Niger, Senegal and South Africa.
-EUMETSAT.
+30 These six pilot projects are underway in the Democratic Republic of Congo, Kenya, Mauritius, Niger, Senegal and South Africa.

+31 EUMETSAT.
 2012.
 EUMETSAT and Africa.
 European Meteorological Services at the Service of Africa.